 LWV Utica Rome is currently engaged in a number of projects and studies.
-These include the following issues.
+Learn more on the Issues/Action page.

 Impact on Issues is now updated at the end of every legislative session, however, the summary of our positions are only updated after a biennial convention.